Overview

 Protocol, security and file management

 Our preference is to delete files immediately following successful download.
-If deletion is not possible (for example, due to a shared directory), we can support leaving files in place, in which case the partner carrier is responsible for clearing down old files.
+If deletion is not possible (for example, due to a shared directory), we can support leaving files in place, in which case the Sorted carrier is responsible for clearing down old files.

 Testing & Go-Live

-Prior to production go-live, partner carriers must:
+Prior to production go-live, carriers must:

 • Complete integration testing